freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 The best way to protect your privacy and anonymity as a source is to adhere to best practices.

-You can use a separate computer you’ve designated specifically to handle the submission process.
+You can use a separate computer you've designated specifically to handle the submission process.
 Or, you can use an alternate operating system like Tails, which boots from a USB stick and erases your activity at the end of every session.

-A file contains valuable `metadata <https://ssd.eff.org/en/module/why-metadata-matters>`_ about its source — when it was created and downloaded, what machine was involved, the machine’s owner, etc.
+A file contains valuable `metadata <https://ssd.eff.org/en/module/why-metadata-matters>`_ about its source — when it was created and downloaded, what machine was involved, the machine's owner, etc.
 You can scrub metadata from some files prior to submission using the Metadata Anonymization Toolkit featured in Tails.

 Your online behavior can be extremely revealing.
-Regularly monitoring our publication’s social media or website can potentially flag you as a source.
+Regularly monitoring our publication's social media or website can potentially flag you as a source.
 Take great care to think about what your online behavior might reveal, and consider using Tor Browser to mitigate such monitoring.